13 Ways That Black Friday Retailers Trick You

 The same deals get recycled from year to year

-Latham, who tracks deals offered by major retailers, notes that Target always has an offer for a five-piece Skyline luggage set for about $50.
-Another retailer she calls out is Macy’s, which usually offers a cashmere sweater deal priced at around $40.
-Latham mentions that all of the big-box retailers will offer deals on a KitchenAid mixer (about $220), a Keurig coffee maker (about $50) and an Instant Pot pressure cooker (about $60).
+Latham, who tracks deals offered by major retailers, notes that Target always has an offer for a Skyline luggage set.
+Another retailer she calls out is Macy’s, which usually offers a cashmere sweater deal.
+Latham mentions that all of the big-box retailers will offer deals on KitchenAid mixers, Keurig coffee makers and Instant Pot appliances.

-While retailers do a good job of getting shoppers excited about scoring huge savings, oftentimes the price difference from year-to-year is usually just a couple of dollars.
+While retailers do a good job of getting shoppers excited about scoring huge savings, oftentimes the price difference from year to year is usually just a couple of dollars.
 Keep in mind that Black Friday is one of the busiest shopping days of the year.
-For the sake of time (and your patience), it might be wise to spend at the retailer where you can purchase most of the must-have items on your shopping list at one time.
+For the sake of time (and your patience), it might be wise to spend at the retailer where you can purchase most of the must-have items on your shopping list at once.

 Dangling a discount for opening a store credit card